 In 2012 we published Practicing the Art of Compassionate Listening, by Andrea Cohen, with Leah Green and Susan Partnow.
 It contains most of our introductory curriculum and is available for purchase from our store.

-For eight years, our Annual Gathering brought Compassionate Listeners old and new together for two inspiring days to deepen our practices to cultivate compassion in our daily lives.
+From 2003-2011, our Annual Gathering brought Compassionate Listeners old and new together for two inspiring days to deepen our practices to cultivate compassion in our daily lives.
 The Gatherings took place at a beautiful retreat center outside of Seattle, Washington.
-Our last Gathering was in 2011 ~ the facilitator community talks about resurrecting it but for now we’re resting.

 Additional thank yous